fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 The cropped bitmap is then passed into a method `VP`:
 ![](https://i.imgur.com/9wnPk9U.png)

-- It extracts the ARGB pixel values from the bitmap and store them in a byte array in little endian format
+- It extracts the ARGB pixel values from the bitmap and store them in a byte array in little endian format.
-- It takes the first 4 bytes and convert them to int32
+- It takes the first 4 bytes and convert them to int32.
-- Then it initialises a byte array with a size of the int32 generated
+- Then it initialises a byte array with a size of the int32 generated.
-- It copies the byte array (consisting of the RGBA pixel values) from the 5th byte into the new byte array
+- It copies the byte array (consisting of the RGBA pixel values) from the 5th byte into the new byte array.
 - Python implementation of the function `VP`:
   ```py
   def VP(bitmap):